Rohitatodiya/Intermediate-Level-Python/README.md

-# Numerical Python
+# Basic to Intermediate
-Numerical Python, often referred to as NumPy, is a fundamental library in Python for scientific computing and numerical operations.
-It provides support for working with large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
+Python is a powerful and versatile language widely used for data analysis due to its extensive libraries like Pandas, NumPy, and Matplotlib, which facilitate data manipulation, numerical computation, and visualization.